Hip Arthroscopy and Reconstruction

 Reconstructive surgery is often favored over hip replacement for younger patients, because this procedure can have longer-lasting results.
 Individuals with hip dysplasia, femoroacetabular impingement, or snapping hip syndromes may have the best outcomes from hip arthroscopy and reconstruction.

-To learn more about the benefits of hip arthroscopy and reconstruction, contact MK Orthopaedics to schedule a surgical consultation.
+To learn more about the benefits of hip arthroscopy and reconstruction, contact MK Orthopedics to schedule a surgical consultation.
 If surgery is not right for you, our team can provide a range of non-invasive procedures to help you achieve a pain-free lifestyle.
 When surgery is right for your case, you can expect the most advanced care with state-of-the-art surgical techniques and dedicated rehabilitative physical therapy all in one place.

 Why MK Orthopaedics?